Battery-storage launches are easy to misread because the market still likes a simple number.

 What should buyers verify first?Grid-code mapping, test-report scope, response-time assumptions, telemetry ownership, cyber access rules, and service boundaries.

-What is the evergreen bridge?china-battery-storage-boom and catl-xiamen-storage-validation-bankability explain why BESS buying now depends on project-scale evidence, not just battery chemistry.
+What is the evergreen bridge?China Battery Storage Boom: Grid-Scale BESS Explained and CATL's Xiamen Storage Testbed Is a Bankability Signal explain why BESS buying now depends on project-scale evidence, not just battery chemistry.

 The right conclusion is not "Sungrow has a larger box."
 The better conclusion is that Chinese BESS leaders are trying to sell operating behavior as a procurement advantage.